gitextensions/GitExtensionsDoc/source/remote_feature.rst

 PuTTY is SSH client that for Windows that is a bit more user friendly then OpenSSH.
 Unfortunately PuTTY does not work with all servers.
 In this paragraph I will show how to generate a key for github using putty.

-First make sure GitExtensions is configured to use PuTTY and all paths are correct, see :ref:`settings-git-extensions-ssh`
+First make sure GitExtensions is configured to use PuTTY and all paths are correct, see :ref:`settings-ssh`

 .. image:: /images/putty_generate_or_import_key.png